douglassimonsen/pbi_core/docs/docs/quick_start.md

     One of the current limitations in the `pbi_core` library is the incomplete [attrs](https://www.attrs.org/en/stable/) typing of the Layout file, especially of the properties of visual elements.

     If you encounter an error message for this, please reate an issue on the [Github page](https://github.com/douglassimonsen/pbi_core/issues) with the error message.
-If you're able, attaching a `pbix` file will make the fix quicker and can be added to the test suite to ensure the issue doesn't re-appear in future versions
+If you're able, attaching a `pbix` file will make the fix quicker and can be added to the test suite to ensure the issue doesn't re-appear in future versions.

+    The vast majority of these issues are due to properties that are missing from the field definition of classes.
+To allow them to be parsed as simple dictionaries, you can update the `cattrs` Converter in `pbi_core\attrs\cattrs.py` to use `forbid_extra_keys=False` in the source code.

 ## Altering Data model